22 Day Small Guided Snorkeling Group, Exploring the Coral Triangle From Three Stunning Resorts

 About Bunaken and the Siladen Resort

 You will be staying at the Siladen Resort for six nights.
 The island is in the Bunaken National Marine Park, which offers huge biodiversity and rare and endangered animals.

 The 343 square miles of protected marine park boast an astounding variety of hard and soft corals, beautiful fans, seven species of giant clams, 33 types of butterflyfish, Bumphead Parrotfish, and a massive variety of other fish species.

 The island reefs start very shallow near shore, then drop off into steep walls that plunge down into great ocean depths.
 These depths create ocean currents that bring cooler waters and nutrients, which is one reason why the reefs are so full of life and healthy.

-Snorkeling along the shallow shallow reef tops allows you to see colorful corals and abundant fish life in warm tropical waters.
-There will be four or five full days of snorkeling, from the excellent house reef, and from two all snorkeling boat trips per day to different unique reef areas.
+Snorkeling along the shallow reef tops allows you to see colorful corals and abundant fish life in warm tropical waters.
+There will be five full days of snorkeling, from the excellent house reef, and from two all snorkeling boat trips per day to different unique reef areas.

 When it comes to an exclusive island experience Siladen Resort is hard to beat.
 Your private, well appointed accommodations are meters from a white sand beach with beautiful garden views.
 The resort has a pool, lounge, and spa to pamper yourself with a massage or scrub.